xdbdilab/CSAT/README.md

-# DDAT
+# CDAT
-Data Distribution Aware-based Tuning
+Configuration Distribution Aware-based Tuning

 Preparation before the experiment (for details, please refer to the experimental settings of __sqlite__):